 If the population census seems like a modern invention, consider the Christmas Eve sermon delivered by pastor Byron Mills, reminding his congregation at St. John’s Episcopal Church of the gospel explaining that Mary and Joseph returned to Bethlehem for a population tally decreed by the Romans.
-Every 10 years the Federal Census Bureau counts the entire United States population; a new tally required by the Constitution and used to determine how many representatives Arizona has in the US Congress, as well as to revise congressional district boundaries.
+Every 10 years the Federal Census Bureau counts the entire United States population; a new tally required by the Constitution and used to determine how many representatives Arizona has in the U.S. Congress, as well as to revise congressional district boundaries.
 Globe, Payson, Miami, Hayden, Winkelman and the San Carlos Apache Tribe use population data to plan for schools, roads, and emergency services.
 Businesses study census demographic trends to choose new business openings.
-And each year, federal agencies distribute hundreds of billions of dollars to communities based on Census Bureau data.
+Each year, federal agencies distribute hundreds of billions of dollars to communities based on Census Bureau data.

 “There’s a lot at stake with the 2020 census,” says Roy Sandoval, Gila County Superintendent of Schools.
 “And, yes, that’s still more than a year in the future – but 2019 is the year that we need community leaders to help promote the census, announcing it over the year ahead to your congregations, your neighbors, constituents, students, staff and your employees.
-We need to reach residents who are least likely to participate in the census – we’ve got to reassure them that its simple, anonymous, and ever so important to Gila County for funding over the next decade.”
-Sandoval and others on the new Complete Count Committee invite Rim Country pastors, teachers, town council and school board members and anyone who has an audience to help emphasize that the 2020 census is convenient, anonymous and important.
+We need to reach residents who are least likely to participate in the census – we’ve got to reassure them that it's simple, anonymous, and ever so important to Gila County for funding over the next decade.”
+Sandoval and others on the new Complete Count Committee invite Rim Country pastors, teachers, town council, school board members and anyone who has an audience to help emphasize that the 2020 census is convenient, anonymous and important.